Not a member? Sign Up!

 “How people with mental disorders are viewed by treatment providers and the general public can have a significant impact on treatment outcomes and the quality of life of clients,” writes Dr. Bruce Link, professor of epidemiology and sociomedical sciences at Columbia University.

 According to statistics 1 in 5 Americans have some form of mental illness, yet, the statistics can be higher, as many individuals simply do not seek treatment.
 Certainly, cultural attitudes may predispose individuals to not seek therapy or for professionals themselves to factor in cultural biases in diagnosing them – resulting in misdiagnoses.
-Repression rather than acceptance of MI, for example, is prevalent in East Asian cultures, further obscuring the true incidence of MI across the world.
+Repression rather than acceptance of mental illness, for example, is prevalent in East Asian cultures, further obscuring the true incidence of mental illness across the world.

 On the side of mental health professionals whose medical opinions and evaluations are too human, with the mind’s mischievous tendencies to be unaware of its biases and mistake opinion for fact, the administration of mental health care for the consumer would be much an exercise in humility as it is one in leading the growth towards wholeness.